-Increasing and maintaining muscle strength may be especially important as muscle tone is lost; in some cases, it can act as a buffer, countering some of the disease’s more harmful effects.
-Additionally, massage helps you reduce muscle stress and relax.
+Increasing and maintaining muscle strength may be helpful as muscle tone is lost.
+In some cases, muscle strength can act as a buffer, countering some of the disease’s more harmful effects.
+Additionally, massage can help you reduce muscle stress and relax.

 Increased Falls and Loss of Balance

 Parkinson’s disease can alter your sense of balance and make simple tasks like walking seem more dangerous.
 When you’re walking, be sure to move slowly so your body can rebalance itself.
 Here are some other tips to avoid losing your balance:

 - Don’t try to turn around by pivoting on your foot.
 Instead, turn yourself around by walking in a U-turn pattern.

 - Avoid carrying things while walking.
 Your hands help your body balance.